DineshPrabhuS/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+To implement SISO Shift Register using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**